Temple College Procedures

 Vocational technical courses in general do not transfer.
 However, transferability depends on the institution.
 Requirements vary.
 Contact the transfer institution to be sure.

-How can I transfer another school credits to Temple College?
+How can I transfer credits from another school to Temple College?

 How can I transfer my Temple College credits to another school?